opensafely-core/ehrql/docs/wiki-docs/running-ehrql.md

     opensafely run run_all

-:spiral_notepad: If is this is the first time you have used `opensafely exec`, the OpenSAFELY CLI may fetch some other Docker images (`python` and `busybox`) needed to run the action.
+:notepad_spiral: If is this is the first time you have used `opensafely exec`, the OpenSAFELY CLI may fetch some other Docker images (`python` and `busybox`) needed to run the action.

 ### What you should see when you run the command